Below you will find pages that utilize the taxonomy term “Python”

 I've been playing with OAuth a bit lately.
 The OAuth specification fulfills a role that some people saw as a failing of OpenID: programmatic access to websites and authenticated web services.
 The expectation that OpenID would handle these cases seems a bit misguided since the two uses cases are quite different:

-OpenID is designed on the principle of letting arbitrary OpenID providers talk to arbitrary relying parties and vice versa.
-OpenID is intentionally vague about how the provider authenticates the user.
+- OpenID is designed on the principle of letting arbitrary OpenID providers talk to arbitrary relying parties and vice versa.

 Django support landed in Storm